 When I extended my arms between your legs.

 Each one of my hands was wrapped around one of your ankles.

 My fingers held you just above your feet;

 Head-down, I pulled myself close to you.

-It rested right between your buttocks and legs.
+It rested within a spot between your buttocks and legs.

 The left side of my chin found a niche,